Psst! The secrets of getting a graduate job with MI5, MI6 or GCHQ

 Indeed, among the recruitment pages of the real MI6’s website, there are no pictures of her Majesty’s graduates brandishing killer biros.
 There is, however, plenty of information about the range of jobs open to graduates in the intelligence community, from roles in intelligence and business support to science and technology and languages.

-So tip one to getting hired by the Secret Intelligence Service is to expect the unexpected, and to realise all of the potential opportunities that lie ahead for you.
+- Career tip #1 for gettiing a graduate role with the Secret Intelligence Service is to expect the unexpected, and to realise all of the potential opportunities that lie ahead for you.

 Here are some of the varied roles that various branches of the intelligence services are looking to fill.
 Some roles are specifically open only to graduates, while others are open to any applicants who have the expertise needed, whether they have developed their skills through studying at degree level or by other means.